Character page for the Ip Man film series.

 - Anti-Villain: Compared to Sato, Miura is more reasonable with a strong sense of personal honor.

-- Authority Equals Asskicking: He turned out to be much more of a skilled martial artist then the other Japanese ones.
+- Authority Equals Asskicking: He turned out to be much more of a skilled martial artist than the other karateka.

 - Badass in Charge: A military general but is a skilled martial artist.